elunna/hackem/hackem_changelog.md

     - When the BoT has 0 charges, it is safe to put in a Bag of Holding.
     - Adjusted BoT #tip behavior - it stops when it reaches a non-monster effect.
       (This is a compromize between BoT behavior between UnNethack and Evil.)
+- [x] Unicorn horns:
+    - no longer cure attribute loss;
+    - they can now be wielded in one hand.
+- [x] luckstones:
+    -  will slow down your luck timeout based on its beatitude;
+    - a blessed luckstone no longer halts the timeout entirely.

+#### non-magic items

 - [x] Pick-axe:
     - Changed weight to 75 aum (From Slash'EM)
     - Digging down doors with pickaxe is not quiet anymore.
-- [x] luckstones:
-    -  will slow down your luck timeout based on its beatitude;
-    - a blessed luckstone no longer halts the timeout entirely.
 - [x] crysknife: Changed sm/lg damage to d20/d30 damage (From SlashEM)
 - [x] fedora
     - Now acts as luckstone and grants +1 charisma
 - [x] iron shoes were renamed to 'dwarvish boots'.
 - [x] Robes occupy the body armor slot instead of the robe slot (SlashEM)
+  - This means that dragon scaled robes are possible in HackEM!

 ### General item changes